markkimsal/amphp-mqtt/README.md

 Supports TLSv1.2 by using "tls://" prefix to the URI of the server.
 Peer verification is not done.

+Supports username and password authentication as parameters of the connection URL.

 ```php
 <?php
 include('vendor/autoload.php');